timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

   - Tab-completion for subcommand verbs and potential arguments (keys)
   - Command history: Use the up and down arrows to go through subcommands previously issued
   - Command editing: use the left and right arrows to move around a subcommand to make changes
-- I have ideas for more subcommands:
+- I have ideas for more improvements:
+  - Expressing more complicated key targets:
+    - `cd /foo`
+    - `cd foo/bar`
+    - `cd ../foo`
+    - `cd ~-` or `cd -`?
+  - More subcommands:
     - Changing the JSON object:
       - Adding elements
       - Deleting elements
       - Changing element values
     - Writing out the object (the entire object or just from the current node)
     - Finding objects - I envision something like the Unix `find` command but geared toward `json-shell` and nodes